mbroihier/hsm/README.md

  28)  git clone --depth 1 https://github.com/pi-hole/pi-hole.git Pi-hole
  29)  cd "Pi-hole/automated install/"
  30)  sudo bash basic-install.sh
- 31)  When questioned, select the wlan0 lan, and your host address and gateway (192.168.100.1 from your /etc/network/interfaces file) to the values you configured in your hostapd.conf file.
+ 31)  When questioned, select the wlan0 lan, and set your host address and gateway to 192.168.100.1 (from your /etc/network/interfaces file).
  32)  When complete, change your Pi-hole password to something you can remember
       - pihole -a -p
  33)  Connect a device with a browser to your network and bring up the brower and navigate to the Pi-hole admin console (http://192.168.100.1/admin) and log into the administrator account.
  34)  Click on Setup and setup the DHCP server (enable it and save it - maybe adjust your range depending on the number of clients you want to support).
  35)  After logging out of the Pi-hole admin account, reboot the raspberry pi from your login console.
 After the PI comes up, devices connecting to your hotspot will automatically have their requests to known ad servers filtered out by Pi-hole.

-I've used this with PI 0's, PI 3's, and PI 4's.
-I've used Stretch on the PI 3's and Buster on the PI 0's and PI 4's.
-I have always used the "lite" versions.
+This procedure has been used with PI 0's, PI 3's, and PI 4's.
+On the PI 3's, I've installed Stretch "lite" Raspbian.
+On PI 0' and PI 4's I've installed Buster "lite" Raspbian.